aliang9/aliang9.github.io/_pages/about.md

 I'm Arthur and I love learning and building.
 I'm interested in medicine, particularly using machine learning to advance therapeutics and procedures for remedying neurological diseases.

-I love cafe hopping, reading, consuming Korean media, and practicing taekwondo.
+I love cafe hopping, reading, practicing taekwondo, and consuming Korean media.
 I'm also a beginner blogger currently still trying to find my content fit.
 Right now, I want to learn more about VC, geometric deep learning, foreign languages, and digital humans.

 Say hi at artliang [at] mit [dot] edu, I'd love to chat!